 What is emtricitabine (Emtriva)?

-Emtricitabine is used to treat the human immunodeficiency virus (HIV), which causes the acquired immunodeficiency syndrome (AIDS).
+Emtricitabine is for treating HIV, which causes the acquired immunodeficiency syndrome (AIDS).
 Emtricitabine is not a cure for HIV or AIDS.

-Emtricitabine may also be used for other purposes not listed in this medication guide.
+Emtricitabine may also be used for purposes not listed in this medication guide.

 Emtriva 200 mg

 What are the possible side effects of emtricitabine (Emtriva)?

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.